 Emily Green

-Emily K. Green is a Senior Attorney for CLF Maine.
-In this role, she focuses on issues including climate change, clean energy, and ocean conservation.
+Emily K. Green is the Director of Clean Mobility for CLF Maine, where she focuses on climate change, clean energy, and transportation.

 Prior to joining CLF, Emily provided comprehensive legal services to Maine’s Department of Environmental Protection as an Assistant Attorney General.
 Emily earned her J.D. from Cornell Law School and her undergraduate degree from New York University.
 She is admitted to practice in Maine and Massachusetts, the United States Courts of Appeals for the First and District of Columbia Circuits, and before the United States District Courts for the District of Maine, Massachusetts, and the District of Columbia.
 Outside of work, Emily spends her time in the mountains and on the seacoast.
 If she has to be inside, you’ll find her hosting a party, listening to live music, or crafting.